-Understanding how your A1c accumulates over the course of 2 to 3 months and how it translates to an actual average blood sugar level is a critical part of diabetes management.
+Understanding your A1c and how it translates to an actual average blood sugar level is critical to diabetes management.

 What is an estimated average glucose level?

-Your eAG represents the average blood sugar level over a period, typically mirroring the timeframe of the A1c.
+Your Estimated Average Blood Glucose (eAG) represents the average blood sugar level over a period, typically mirroring the timeframe of the A1c.

 Translating your A1c to a blood sugar level